Tassol/YelpCamp/README.md

 Run `npm install` to prepare dependencies.

 Run `npm run start` for a dev server.
-Navigate to `http://localhost:3000/`.
+Navigate to `http://localhost:3000/` or `https://floating-cove-94312.herokuapp.com/campgrounds`.